AngelJC03/Oddysey/README.md

 # Odyssey

-The purpose of this repository is to showcase an example online shopping template for the clothing brand "Odyssey".
-The webpage will demonstrate my ability to design and create user interfaces, as well as providing an example shopping template for front-end developers seeking inspiration.
-The webpage will showcase the variety of items Odyssey has for sale.
-This page is strictly intended to be a template, therefore there are no methods for handling transactions in this repository.

 Social Media:
 Instagram - Odyssey.dept

+The purpose of this repository is to showcase a simple template for an online store for the clothing line "Odyssey".
+The html consists of one page with a limited number of featured items, as well as buttons and a search bar with no functionality.
+The functionality to create working buttons and a search bar is fairly simple, however this was merely to practice designing a user interface.